ethereumdegen/nft-sale-mint-bot/README.md

 # 🏄‍♂️ Quick Start (contracts)

-Create the .env file in /packages/hardhat according to .env.template

 ## How to Deploy

-use the packages/hardhat folder to deploy and verify nftsale contracts to rinkeby if they are not already
+use the packages/hardhat folder to deploy and verify the nftsale contracts to rinkeby if they are not already deployed there.
+That way you can test the frontend mintbot on them as needed.

 ## How to Run Frontend